🌐 i18n and Translation

 Each documentation page lives in the src/content/docs/

-directory of this repo.
-There you’ll find directories for all of the languages currently translated.
-Each page is a MDX file to support rich text formatting.
-For example, the English language “Getting Started” page is at src/content/docs/en/getting-started.mdx
+directory of the docs repo.
+There you’ll find a directory for each currently supported language.
+Each page is an MDX file to support rich text formatting and Astro components.

 and the same page in French is at src/content/docs/fr/getting-started.mdx